mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </>;
 ```

-Using this new approach, we are explicit about how many lines we want but we are also in a world where customization can be applied at the line or media level, not only at the top level of the placeholder.
+Using this new approach, we are explicit about how many lines we want but we are also in a world where customization can be applied at the line or shape level, not only at the top level of the placeholder.

 ### Prop `animate` is hardcoded, can we customize it?